Contents: Control ↡ Adjustment ↡

 Control

-1. Set cylinder 1 to 20°after TDC.
-Note: in this position (20°after TDC) it is possible to turn the camshafts with the control chain removed without the valves coming into contact with the piston base.
+1. Set cylinder 1 to 20° ATDC.
+Note: In this position (20° ATDC), the camshafts can be turned with the control chain removed without the valves touching the piston base.

 2. Remove the cylinder head cover.

-3. Lock the camshafts.
-To do this, insert the fixing pins (01) through the hole (arrow) in the bearing cap of camshafts 1 and 6 into the bore of the camshaft flange.
-If it is not possible to insert the locking pins, adjust the basic positions of the camshafts.
+3. Fix the camshafts.
+To do this, insert the fixing pins (01) through the hole (arrow) in the bearing cap of camshafts 1 and 6 into the hole in the flange of the camshafts.
+If it is not possible to insert the fixing pins, adjust the basic positions of the camshafts.

-Attention!
-For the 2.2L engine, turn the camshaft adjuster near the intake camshaft gear (75) into position "spat" (late) against the stop in the direction of rotation of the camshaft (arrow).
+Caution!
+For the 2.2L engine, turn the camshaft adjuster near the intake camshaft gear (75) to the "spat" (late) position until it stops in the direction of rotation of the camshaft (arrow).

 Adjustment

-1. Cylinder 1 is at 20°after TDC and the cylinder head cover has been removed.
+1. Cylinder 1 is at 20° after TDC and the cylinder head cover is removed.

 2. Remove the front covers.